Procurement Visa Sponsorship Jobs in Alaska

 Which companies sponsor visas for procurement roles in Alaska?

 The most consistent sponsors for procurement positions in Alaska are large energy operators and federal contractors.
 ConocoPhillips Alaska, Hilcorp Energy, and BP (through legacy operations) have sponsored procurement and supply chain professionals.
-Federal agencies and defense contractors such as Leidos and CACI also file H-1B petitions for procurement specialists supporting military installations like Joint Base Elmendorf-Richardson.
+Federal agencies and defense contractors such as Leidos and CACI also file H-1B visa petitions for procurement specialists supporting military installations like Joint Base Elmendorf-Richardson.

 Which visa types are most common for procurement roles in Alaska?